Element-centric clustering comparison unifies overlaps and hierarchy: Existing measures of clustering similarity

 \subsection{Variation of Information VI}

 Another popular clustering comparison measure based on information theory is the Variation of Information (VI).
 Unlike the similarity measures discussed above, the VI is a metric on the lattice of partitions \cite{Meila2003comparingvi}.
-Thus, it is measure of distance between clusterings instead of the similarity of the clusterings; it attains its minimum at $0$ when the clusterings are identical, and attains positive values for clusterings which differ.
-Using the entropy and mutual information between clusterings defined in Section \ref{sec:nmi}, the VI is given by:
+Thus, it is a measure of distance between clusterings instead of a similarity between the clusterings; it attains its minimum at $0$ when the clusterings are identical, and attains positive values for clusterings which differ.
+Using the entropy and mutual information between clusterings defined in Section \ref{sec:nmi}, the VI is given by: \begin{linenomath*}